 - d.
 To improve efficiency and meet energy code requirements, new chilled water pumps to be provided with variable frequency drives to create a variable pumping system. - 3.
-Classrooms: - a.
-First and Second Floor classrooms are provided with 4-pipe unit ventilators. - b.
-Basement Level classrooms are provided with 2-pipe heating only unit ventilators. - c.
-Fresh air intake louvers are located at the exterior walls. - d.
-The unit ventilators were installed in 1996 and are now 14 years.
+Classrooms: - First and Second Floor classrooms are provided with 4-pipe unit ventilators. a. - Basement Level classrooms are provided with 2-pipe heating b. only unit ventilators. - Fresh air intake louvers are located at the exterior walls. c. - The unit ventilators were installed in 1996 and are now 14 years. d.